dramforever/nix-dram/README.md

   This is mainly used to support `nix-search-pretty` so that it has more information to work with, but could support other tooling as well.

-These changes are *incompatible* but is predicted to minimally affect
+These changes are *incompatible* but is predicted to minimally affect current usage.
+See below for details.

 The documentation has *not* yet been changed to reflect the changes.